Alicja Rosolska: 2012–14: Completing career Grand Slam third round

 Rosolska at the 2014 Madrid Open.

 At the 2012 Australian Open, she played her first third round there.
 That was her second one at a Grand Slam championship.
 Two weeks later, she reached semifinals of the Premier Open GdF Suez in Paris but then withdraw alongside Monica Niculescu.
 The week before the French Open, she advanced to the final of the Premier Brussels Open.
 For the second time in-a-row she failed to lift the trophy.
-In August, she played at the London Olympics, partnering with Jans; they lost to Maria Kirilenko and Nadia Petrova.
+In August, she played at the London Olympics, partnering with Jans-Ignacik (married in 2011); they lost to Maria Kirilenko and Nadia Petrova.
 She then entered the final of the Tournoi de Québec carpet tournament, but lost in three sets.
 At the China Open, she reached another Premier 5/Mandatory quarterfinal.

 The first half of the 2013 season was marked with a lot of losing in the either first or second rounds.
 In late May, she reached semifinals of the Premier Brussels Open, for the third consecutive year.
 At the French Open, she reached third round as her first one there and third Grand Slam in total.
 At the Canadian Open, she advanced to another Premier 5/Mandatory quarterfinal.
 She finished the year with the Linz Open final and the semifinals of the Premier Kremlin Cup.

 Despite the weak performances in 2014, Rosolska reached the third round of the US Open, completing third round of all four Grand Slam tournaments.
 Another big result during that year was the semifinal of the Linz Open.

-2015–17: Four more WTA doubles titles, Elite Trophy debut
+2015–17: Four more career doubles titles, Elite Trophy debut

 In March 2015, she won title at the Monterrey Open alongside Gabriela Dabrowski.
 She continued with reaching quarterfinals of the Premier 5/Mandatory tournaments at the Italian Open and later at the Wuhan Open.
 For the first time, she played at the WTA Elite Trophy alongside Dabrowski.
 However, they lost both round-robin matches.

 In late July 2016, she won the title at the Swedish Open, partnering with Andreea Mitu.

 At the 2017 St. Petersburg Trophy, she won her first Premier-level title alongside Jeļena Ostapenko.
 In April, she won another WTA title at the Monterrey Open alongside Nao Hibino.
 At the Wuhan Open, she reached new Premier 5/Mandatory quarterfinal.
 For the second time, she qualified for the WTA Elite Trophy.
 This time she played alongside Anna Smith, but lost again both round-robin matches.